shahilmalik/ResearchLens/README.md

 - `ORDER BY p.embedding <-> '[-0.19108926,0.043524727,...]'
 ASC`: To sort based on the L2 distance in an ascending order.
 - `LIMIT`: To limit the number of results to a specific number (e.g., 10).

-This is how an example query looks like to retrieve related papers based on the L2 distance  embedding of a paper with a specific ID (e.g., `paper_id = 12345`):
+This is how an example query looks like to retrieve related papers based on the L2 distance of the embeddings.
+It essentially computes the L2 distance between the embedding of a given paper and sorts the results in an ascending order to get the 10 most similar papers.
 ```sql
 SELECT p.id, p.arxiv_id, p.title, p.abstract, p.keywords, p.published_date, p.link, p.categories, a.id, a.name
 FROM researchlens_paper p